The Ultimate Hiking and Outdoor Guide: Strathcona Provincial Park

 When to visit Strathcona Provincial Park?

 Just like any other place on Vancouver Island (and Canada in general), this park is affected by seasons.
-While the summers are comfortably warm but short, the winters are fairly cold, snowy (at higher elevations) and long.
+While the summers are comfortably warm but short, the winters are fairly cold, snowy (at higher elevations), and long.
 Snowfalls on the mountain slopes and most trails are common from November through March.
 Certain spots in the park are not even snow-free before July!
 Generally, the best season to explore is from the beginning of June to the end of September.
 During this time of the year, it is also less likely to rain.
 However, rain showers remain unpredictable throughout the year.
+So dress properly!
+Check out our hiking gear article and find hiking essentials together with recommendations on hiking gear for women, men, and winter.

 Before heading out, it is important to check the weather and conditions.
 The BC Parks website has information on the conditions of the trails, roads, and campsites.